lgactna/thesis-compile/md/_FSIDI submission.md

 A key challenge identified by Grajeda et al. was the difficulty in reproducing results in the field of digital forensics.
 While this is primarily attributed to the *availability* of forensic datasets in general, it can also be attributed to challenges in the *reproducibility* of creating synthetic datasets.

 Before addressing the low-level use of AKF as part of **#Dataset construction**, we will briefly discuss the infrastructure needed to support community usage of the outputs of AKF scenarios and synthetic datasets as a whole.
-Note that for the remainder of this section, scenarios and datasets are both implied to be synthetic, as the principles of reproducibility are less applicable to real-world datasets.
+Note that for the remainder of this section, datasets are implied to be synthetic, as the principles of reproducibility are less applicable to real-world datasets.

 There are four elements that must be distributed with a scenario to make a dataset (and its results) reproducible:

 - Any core outputs or individual artifacts generated from the virtual machine.
 - Any metadata, ground truth, or other reporting that describes the scenario.
-- The OS-specific "base image" used to create the dataset, typically a virtual machine with a newly installed operating system on which all synthesizer actions are performed.
 - The precise instructions required to build the scenario from the provided base image, whether human- or machine-readable instructions.

-Forensic datasets have long included core outputs and individual artifacts well before the development of AKF and other synthesizers; there is limited value in a forensic scenario without anything to analyze.
-Various forms of ground truth have also long been a part of forensic datasets in multiple forms; some educational datasets include PDF answer keys, while some research datasets have been labeled in a structured format to include metadata about the dataset.
+- The OS-specific "base image" used to create the dataset, typically a virtual machine or disk with a newly installed operating system on which all synthesizer actions are performed.

+The first two have long been a part of many public datasets.
 However, less common are detailed instructions to build the overall scenario.
-Manually constructed datasets rarely describe the actions taken to create a scenario in detail; for example, the educational M57-Patents scenario built by Woods et al. [@woodsCreatingRealisticCorpora2011] provides an instructor PDF with a high-level timeline of actions taken in English.
-This detail is sufficient for educational purposes but is too imprecise to guarantee that others following this timeline will construct the disk image in the same manner as intended.
+A high-level timeline of actions taken, such as that provided by Woods et al. in their educational dataset [@woodsCreatingRealisticCorpora2011], is too imprecise to guarantee that that others will recreate the dataset in the exact same manner.
 Non-determinism can be acceptable and even desirable in education contexts, but it is less desirable for tool validation and research.

-Even rarer in manually constructed datasets is the inclusion of a base image representing the machine's state before any actions are performed.
-This may be attributable to both copyright concerns and a perception that knowledge of the operating system alone is sufficient to rebuild the base image; while it is true that setting up a virtual machine is straightforward, any need for human interpretation introduces a source of non-determinism that could be eliminated.

-Synthesizers significantly improve on the lack of precise instructions; their machine-readable scripts both document and execute the exact instructions needed to reconstruct a scenario.
-However, this depends on the availability of an OS- and synthesizer-specific base image; many synthesizers expect their users to follow a set of human-readable instructions to prepare a virtual machine specifically for use with that synthesizer.
+Synthesizers improve on this through their machine-readable scripts, which document and execute the instructions needed to reconstruct a dataset.
+However, this also depends on the availability of an OS- and synthesizer-specific base image, which may not always be included with datasets due to legal or logistical constraints.

-Where copyright issues are not a concern, synthetic images should aim to include a complete definition of a virtual machine to be used as the base image.
-A base image may be a full, hypervisor-specific virtual machine (archiving and compressing the entirety of the associated virtual machine folder), a hypervisor-independent virtual appliance (in a format such as OVF), or another infrastructure-as-code solution to define and build virtual machines, such as Vagrant.

-AKF is designed to provide all four of these elements in every scenario it creates; elements 1, 2, and 4 are inherent to AKF's design, while base images can be provided as Vagrantfiles as described in **39.6 - Building scenarios#6.2 - Setup and basic usage**.
+AKF is designed to provide all four of these elements in every scenario it creates; elements 1, 2, and 3 are inherent to AKF's design, while base images can be provided as Vagrantfiles as described in **#Setup and usage**.
 This ensures the reproducibility of both the creation of AKF datasets and any results derived from them.

-Although not explored as part of this thesis, the inclusion of all four of these elements as part of a well-structured, standardized distribution format could be used to build a distribution platform similar to CFReDS but with more powerful discovery and querying functionality.
-While the contents of the scenario are primarily described by CASE, it may also be possible to perform queries based on the contents of Vagrantfiles and AKF scripts.
-For example, a user may want to search for all images that use the agent-based Chromium artifact generation described in **39.4 - Action automation#4.3.2 - AKF implementation**, which can be achieved by searching for the inclusion of the relevant AKF libraries in the scenario's scripts.
-However, this does not address the challenge of storing and distributing scenarios efficiently to support such a platform; this is discussed in **39.8 - Future work#8.4 - Distribution**.
+The inclusion of these elements in a standardized distribution format could be used to build a distribution platform similar to CFReDS with more powerful discovery and querying functionality.
+While the contents of the dataset are primarily described by CASE, it may also be possible to perform queries based on the contents of Vagrantfiles and AKF scripts.
+For example, a user may want to search for all images that use the agent-based Chromium artifact generation described in **#Agent-based generation**, which can be achieved by searching for the inclusion of the relevant AKF libraries in the scenario's scripts.
+(However, this does not address the challenge of storing and distributing scenarios efficiently to support such a platform; this is discussed briefly in **#Conclusion and future work**.)

 With the reproducibility and value of AKF-generated scenarios established, we now discuss how to invoke and leverage the underlying technologies that provide these benefits.